 Communications and Advocacy Officer

 Rita has a Masters in Culture and Media Pedagogy from the University of Applied Sciences in Germany.
-She has worked in the areas of strategic communication, public & donor relations, advocacy and social mobilization in Asia and the Middle East.
-Working as a consultant, she raised funds for the United Nation in Thailand, implemented an election awareness campaign in Afghanistan, as well as raised funds and managed an intercultural dance and theatre project in India.
+She has worked in the areas of strategic communication, public & donor relations, advocacy and social mobilization in Asia and the Middle East since 2001.
+Working as a consultant, she raised funds for the United Nation’s World Food Programme in Thailand, implemented an election awareness campaign in Afghanistan, as well as raised funds and managed an intercultural dance and theatre project in India.
 She has also worked in the NGO, private and governmental sector in Cambodia, Tanzania and Germany.
-She officially joined the PMHP team in January 2014.
+She joined the PMHP team in January 2014.

 Thanya joined our team as an Administration Assistant after spending 8 years as a Personal Assistant in the Family Law Department of a corporate law firm.
 She holds a diploma in Office and Business Administration from Montrose Business College and is currently studying towards a BAppSocSci degree at the South African College of Applied Psychology, where she attends classes in the evening.
 In her spare time, Thanya loves reading Jeffrey Archer novels and from time to time, she dabbles in creative writing competitions.